CHILD SEATS IN MOTORHOMES AND CAMPERVANS

 |6 Months – 4 Years||9-18 kgs||Forward Facing||Rear Row of Seats|

 |4 – 7 Years||14-26 kgs||Booster Seat||Front or Rear Row of Seats|

-The below table shows the number of child seats available to be fitted in each of our motorhomes.
+Refer below for the number of child seats able to be fitted to each motorhome.

 |Motorhome||Seats Allowed||Rear Facing||Forward Facing||Booster Seats|

 |6 Berth Deluxe||3||2||2||3|

 The correct positioning of the child seats are listed below for motorhomes and campervans provided by Cruisin’ Motorhomes.